 Fibromyalgia: Symptoms, Causes and Natural Support Strategies

 Fibromyalgia is a condition characterized by chronic pain and fatigue.
-3-5% of the population suffers with this condition with over 80% being women.
+3-5% of the population suffers from this condition with over 80% being women.
 This is one of the fastest growing disabling conditions in the US.
 There are not any specific lab tests or definitive markers for the diagnosis.
-Instead it relies on a bevy of symptoms and tender points along the body.
-This article discusses fibromyalgia symptoms, root cause factors and natural support strategies.
+Instead, it relies on a bevy of symptoms and tender points along the body.
+This article discusses fibromyalgia symptoms, root cause factors, and natural support strategies.

-Fibromyalgia is classically diagnosed with positive reaction to 11 of 18 specific tender point sites on the body.
-Other classic findings include chronic fatigue, sleep challenges, normal blood tests and a history of widespread pain particularly in the neck and back (1).
+Fibromyalgia is classically diagnosed with the positive reaction to 11 of 18 specific tender point sites on the body.
+Other classic findings include chronic fatigue, sleep challenges, normal blood tests, and a history of widespread pain particularly in the neck and back (1).

 What Causes Fibromyalgia: